Mother's Day 2020: These are our 15 favorite gifts

 There are certainly cheaper smart light options, but the Glow -- a highly portable, rechargeable battery-operated bedtime lamp -- is undeniably beautiful, easy to setup and pleasing to use.
 My family has two of them, and they've become an instrumental part of the bedtime routine for all four of us (the adults steal from the kids after they fall asleep).

 Thanks to the built-in gyroscope you can flip it over to turn it on and off, twist it to dim it up or down or shake it to trigger a low nightlight setting.
 The lamp produces a very pleasant ambient glow -- hence the name -- which dims gradually over 15 to 60 minutes.
 You can control the span (in 15-minute intervals) using Casper's streamlined iOS and Android-compatible app.
-And you can also set the light to come on in the morning -- a reverse nightlight, of sorts -- for a perfect waking scenario.
+And you can also set the light to come on in the morning -- a reverse nightlight, of sorts -- for a waking scenario that we love.
 Read our Casper Glow preview.

 We're all spending more time than ever looking at screens, and it can take a toll.
 After clocking too much time on Zoom meetings, my wife began suffering from fatigue, headaches and eye pain every night.
 Since she started wearing Gunnar Optiks' blue-light-blocking glasses, she's been feeling none of that.
 The company offers a variety of models designed for computer work, gaming and reading -- with a prescription or not -- that start at $40.